-Regardless of whether the shirt is worn with a coat, tie or without, the collar’s upside down “V” shape always points to the wearer’s face and lets it stand out.Therefore, it is important to have a collar that casts a positive light on its wearer.
+Regardless of whether a shirt is worn with a coat, tie or neither, the collar is the most important part.
+The collar’s upside down “V” shape always points to the wearer’s face and lets it stand out.
+It is very important to have a collar that casts a positive light on its wearer.
 In order to achieve this, the collar should suit the wearer’s face, have the right size and simply look sleek.

 Basics About the Shirt Collar

 washing machine anyway.
-Luckily, there are numerous collar stays in all kinds of materials available with prices ranging from $1 to well over $6000.
+Luckily, there are numerous collar stays available in all kinds of materials with prices ranging from $1 to well over $6000.

-Collar Bones Materials
+Collar Bones: Materials

 Size Does Matter for Collar Stays

-When you have found your collar stays you need a place to store them, a little jewelery box or a leather container should do it.
+When you have found your collar stays, you need a place to store them—a little jewelery box or a leather container should do it.

-- The collar stays were made out of metal
+- The collar stays were made out of metal.

-- They offered 4 different lengths: 2, 2.5, 2.75 and 3 inches
+- They offered 4 different lengths: 2, 2.5, 2.75 and 3 inches.

-- The prices were extremely fair especially considering the fact that I got 8 pairs of collar stays
+- The prices were extremely fair—especially considering the fact that I got 8 pairs of collar stays.

-- The way to store the stays on a metal clip seemed practical
+- The way to store the stays on a metal clip seemed practical.

-But as always – each to his own.
+But as always, to each his own.

-If you found this article helpful, please give it 5 star voting and share it on Facebook, Twitter etc. It only takes you seconds and helps us a lot, thanks.
+If you found this article helpful, please give it 5 star voting and share it on Facebook, Twitter etc. It only takes you seconds and helps us a lot.
+Thanks!